amethyst/specs/book/src/06_system_data.md

 }
 ```

-It is very important that you don't fetch both a `ReadStorage` and a `WriteStorage`
+It is very important that you don't Read both a `ReadStorage` and a `WriteStorage`
-for the same component or a `Fetch` and a `FetchMut` for the same resource.
+for the same component or a `Read` and a `Write` for the same resource.
 This is just like the borrowing rules of Rust, where you can't borrow something
 mutably and immutably at the same time.
 In Specs, we have to check this at
 runtime, thus you'll get a panic if you don't follow this rule.